(Updated March 2023)

 We would not be surprised if it dumps one final blizzard over the next few weeks, but the feeling around Cheesman Park these days is that spring has sprung.
 Get excited for warm days again with this list of Denver spring activities!
 Know of something we missed?
 Leave us a comment and we’ll add it to the list.

-Last year, the Rockies winning their season opener to the Dodgers was a great way to relaunch in-person baseball here in Colorado.
-The game was by far the largest public gathering in Colorado since the pandemic, allowing 21,000 fans to once again fill seats at Coors Field.
-This year, it feels more normal, maybe a little less novel, but Denver folks are still excited to spend their afternoons at Coors Field.
+When the Rockies returned after their Covid hiatus to win their season opener to the Dodgers a few seasons back, the game was by far the largest public gathering in Colorado since the pandemic, allowing 21,000 fans to once again fill seats at Coors Field.
+Fast forward and it feels mostly normal again to attend sporting events, maybe a little less novel than in 2021, but Denver folks are still excited to spend their afternoons at Coors Field, starting with opening day on April 6th, 2023.

 Where: Winter Park